How to boost your immune system

 - You’re exhausted.
 The body does much of its healing and repair while unconscious.
 Go figure; it’s trying to get you to sleep more.

-While we aren’t immuno-experts, we have discovered ways to give your system a little extra boost possibly.
-These days, when a cold immediately spins you into a COVID-panic, it’s worth taking every step to staying healthy.
+While I’m not an immuno-expert, I have discovered ways to give your system a little extra boost possibly.
+These days, when a cold immediately spins you into a COVID-panic, it’s worth taking every step to stay healthy.

 How to help your immune system